pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

   1. Click on profile/account settings
   2. Select "Change Password" option
   3. Enter current password
-  4. Enter new password (minimum 6 characters)
+  4. Enter new password
   5. Confirm new password
   6. Submit to update password
 - **Validation**:
   - Current password must be correct
-  - New password must be at least 6 characters long
   - New password must be different from current password
-  - Confirm password must match new password
+  - Confirm password must match new password (UI validation)
-- **Security**: Password is hashed and stored securely
+- **Security**: Passwords are stored without hashing (see Security Audit)

 #### **Reset Password**
 - **Access**: Available to all users (public endpoint)
 - **Process**:
   1. Click "Forgot Password" or "Reset Password" link
-  2. Enter registered email ID
+  2. Enter registration number and registered email ID
   3. Submit request
   4. System sends new password to email (if email exists)
 - **Security**: System always shows success message (doesn't reveal if email exists)
-- **Email Requirement**: Email must be registered in the system
+- **Email Requirement**: Registration number and email must match a player in the system

 ### 5. **View Sports Information**
-- **Sports List**: View all available sports for the active event year
+- **Sports List**: View all available sports for the active event (`event_id`)
 - **Sport Categories**: Sports are organized by categories:
   - Team Events
   - Individual Events